 A recent study found that most Americans rate their knowledge about gene editing and genetic modification in food as very low to below average.
-However, another study found that despite this lack of knowledge, most believe the technology will bring benefits.
+However, studies also indicate that despite this lack of knowledge, most believe the technology will bring benefits.

 Biotechnology can improve harvests and animal welfare, while also reducing agriculture’s impact on the environment.
 Genetically engineered crops have the potential to make crops more resilient to climate change and reduce the use of synthetic fertilizer, a major source of climate-warming greenhouse gas emissions.

 FFAR invests in a range of research technologies, including projects that use biotechnology and gene editing to make agriculture more sustainable, protect biodiversity and ensure that the world has sufficient food to feed a growing population.
 Through this award, the Alliance for Science, a global communications initiative, is amplifying FFAR-funded research and programs.

 “Much of our communications and outreach work has focused on South Asia and sub-Saharan Africa,” said Dr. Sarah Evanega, a BTI professor who founded and directs the Alliance for Science.
 “We’re excited to turn our attention to our own backyard, helping Americans understand the pivotal role that biotechnology can play in addressing key challenges of our time.”